leanprover/LNSym/CONTRIBUTING.md

 **Focused Changes**: Create small, focused PRs that address a single issue or implement a specific feature.

+**Maintainable Proofs**: Write your proofs in a maintainable way, even if doing so causes them to become more verbose.
+LNSym follows the
+***no nonterminal `simp`*** rule, which says that unless `simp` is closing the goal, it should always be converted to a `simp only [X, Y, Z]` call.

+**External Dependencies**: Do not introduce any new external dependencies into LNSym's codebase -- be mindful of what you import.
+Exceptions are possible, but only when absolutely necessary.

 **Documentation**: Add relevant documentation and comments to your code.